A century-old rail tunnel, an alpine lake, and the Cascades in October.

 Drop bags

 One drop bag per person at Trailhead Aid Station (mile 10.5).
-Label with your name and bib number.
-Bags will be returned to the finish area after the station closes.
+Bring your own bag, label it with your name and bib number, and use the tarp, duct tape, and sharpies at check-in if needed.
+Volunteers transport bags out and back, and they return to the finish after the aid station closes around 3:30 PM.

 Crew access